What is the safest China phone data setup before landing?

 Solve paymentsKeep hotel address, airport route, map notes, and fallback contacts available even if data is slow.

-Plan transportData is only useful when it supports entry, payment, transport, food, and help in one checklist.
+Plan transportData is only useful when it helps with entry, payment, transport, food, and getting help.

 Open checklistVisual guides